The Bachelor (American TV series) season 14: Gia Allemand

 On August 14, 2013, third-place contestant Gia Allemand died after a reported suicide attempt.
-Several contestants as well as Pavelka expressed their condolences via Twitter, with Pavelka saying, "I am in complete shock and devastated to hear the news about Gia.
+Several contestants and Pavelka expressed their condolences via Twitter, with Pavelka saying, "I am in complete shock and devastated to hear the news about Gia.
 She was one of the sweetest people I have ever known.
 And a very dear friend.
 My heart goes out to her family during this very difficult time.
 We have lost an angel today.
 I miss you Gia...".

 Alexa McAllister

 On 16 February 2016, Alexa (Lex) McAllister died after an apparent suicide attempt in Columbus, Ohio, as reported by TMZ.
-Per E!News, the local police said that on 13 February they'd received a call in which it was claimed that McAllister had overdosed on prescription drugs.
-While McAllister was in a stable condition on her way to Grant Medical Center, then E!News got access to a police report, which stated that she had taken "a lot" of pills.
+Per E!
+News, the local police said that on 13 February, they'd received a call in which it was claimed that McAllister had overdosed on prescription drugs.
+While McAllister was in a stable condition on her way to Grant Medical Center, E!
+News got access to a police report, which stated that she had taken "a lot" of pills.
 Her family took her off life support after her health began to deteriorate.
 McAllister was 31.
 Pavelka tweeted his condolences on Twitter, "I'm so sad to hear about Alexa.
 Such a beautiful girl.
 My heart breaks for her family.
 Covering them in prayer during this rough time".

 Jake Pavelka

 Jake Pavelka grew up in Denton, Texas, and attended University of North Texas and Embry-Riddle Aeronautical University.
 In his free time, he takes dancing lessons, woodworking, and has fun flying acrobatic planes and he is also a former child actor.
 Pavelka is an airline pilot, and took his first flying lessons at 12 years old.
 He also became a certified flight instructor when he was 23 years old.

-Pavelka became a member of an ABC reality show for the third time when he appeared as a celebrity contestant on the tenth season of Dancing with the Stars, partnered with Chelsie Hightower he was the fifth competitor eliminated on April 27, 2010.
+Pavelka became a member of an ABC reality show for the third time when he appeared as a celebrity contestant on the tenth season of Dancing with the Stars.
+Partnered with Chelsie Hightower, he was the fifth competitor eliminated on April 27, 2010.